oriolmartinezac/TOML-Labs/project-1/README.md

 <!-- ADD EQUATIONS -->

+All the information can be found too in [report-project1](https://github.com/oriolmartinezac/TOML-Labs/tree/main/project-1/report-project1.pdf) PDF.

 ## Introduction
 The idea of this project is to identify the convexity of the problems and how to solve them using the programming language Python.